 Applying the preload is typically done by measuring a force, sometimes a displacement over a distance or path, or by measuring the frictional torque during mounting.

 Empirical preload values can be obtained from proven designs and can be applied to similar designs.
-For new designs, SKF recommends calculating the appropriate preload range by using SKF SimPro Quick or SimPro Expert and then checking it by testing in the application.
-The agreement between the calculation and the actual application depend on how closely the estimated operating temperature and elastic behaviour of the associated components – most importantly the housing – coincide with the actual conditions in operation.
+For new designs, SKF recommends calculating the appropriate preload range by using SKF SimPro Quick or SKF SimPro Expert and then checking it by testing in the application.
+The agreement between the calculation and the actual application depends on how closely the estimated operating temperature and elastic behaviour of the associated components – most importantly the housing – coincide with the actual conditions in operation.
 In this context, the effects of start-up at low ambient temperature must be included in the testing.

 Considerations for preload